History of the TCEQ and Its Predecessor Agencies

 - Congress adopts the Clean Air Act amendments of 1990.

 - Congress passes the Oil Pollution Act.

-- Texas Water Commission receives initial federal Hazardous and Solid Waste Amendments (HSWA) authorization.
+- The Texas Water Commission receives initial authority for the federal HSWA.

 - The Texas Air Control Board is expanded to implement the 1990 Amendments to the federal Clean Air Act.